-- Picture Day-Information was placed in folders to place an order online. - Please remember to fill water bottles each morning at home. - Please do not send toys to school. - Students are required to wear tennis shoes on Monday and Wednesday for Wellness/P.E. - Students should bring a jacket our classroom is often chilly! - Please do not send individual pencil sharpeners to school. - Scholastic Books may be ordered online- You will find the link under the Parents Link on the class website.
+- Please wear Class Shirts on Friday for a picture® - Please remember to fill water bottles each morning at home. - Please do not send toys to school. - Students are required to wear tennis shoes on Monday and Wednesday for Wellness/P.E. - Students should bring a jacket our classroom is often chilly! - Please do not send individual pencil sharpeners to school. - Scholastic Books may be ordered online- You will find the link under the Parents Link on the class website.